iselasoria/launch-school/rb120/lesson-2/assignment-oo-rps/bonus_features.md

 | Scissors      | lizard, paper     |
 | Lizard        | paper, spock      |
 | Spock         | rock, scissors    |
+---

 3. Add a class for each move
+Adding the following classes:
+  - `rock`
+  - `paper`
+  - `scissors`
+  - `lizard`
+  - `spock`

+  *Pros of splitting moves into classes*

+  - the winning moves might be handled here as behaviors

+    - `Spock` class responds (behaves) with a win, when the opposing move is `Rock` or `Scissors` class

+  *Cons of splitting moves into classes*

+  - having so many classes might be confusing to read
+  - might seem repetitive

+---
 4. Keep track of a history of moves
 5. Computer Personalities